 Creating a Digital Single Market (DSM) is one of the ten priorities of the European Commission (EC).
 The overall objective is to bring down barriers, regulatory or otherwise, to unlock online opportunities in Europe, from e-commerce to e-government.
 By doing so, the EU hopes to have a way with its currently 28 member countries and create one borderless market with harmonized legislation and rules for the benefit of businesses and consumers alike throughout Europe.

-The European Commission set out a high-level vision in its May 6, 2015 DSM Strategy which will be followed by a number of specific and concrete legislative proposals and policy actions to be developed in 2015-2016.
+The European Commission set out a high-level vision in its May 6, 2015 DSM Strategy which was followed by a number of specific and concrete legislative proposals and policy actions to be developed in 2015-2016.
 They are broad reaching and include reforming e-commerce sector, VAT, copyright, consumer protection and data privacy laws.
 DSM-related legislation will have a broad impact on U.S. companies doing business in Europe.

 The three main pillars of the strategy are: